Tax Attorney in Washington D.C:

 with Delia Law Tax Attorneys

 Got an IRS letter?
 We can solve it.

 A letter from the IRS can feel overwhelming – don’t stress!
 We can help.
 But acting quickly matters.

-Delia Law is a law firm specializing in tax debt problems.
-When you are threatened by the Maryland State Tax Agency or the IRS for delinquent payments, failing to file, or other tax related crimes, we are the team you want on your side.
+Delia Law is an experienced law firm that can handle any tax debt problems for both federal taxes & taxes for Washington D.C.
+When you are threatened by the IRS or the state for delinquent payments, failing to file, or other tax related crimes, we are the team you want on your side.
 If you have received a notice, be sure to act promptly to avoid further problems such as criminal charges and fines.

 Meet Your Tax Lawyer: